[Minor revision–posted 11/11/22 (replaces 2/3/21 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish the university policy for employee performance management.

-Performance management focuses on the supervisor's basic responsibility of encouraging results through the efforts of other individuals and is the foundation of performance excellence.
+Performance management focuses on the supervisor's responsibility of encouraging results through the efforts of other individuals and is the foundation of performance excellence.
 Effective performance management is an ongoing process that involves position descriptions, performance evaluations, corrective action, and rewards and recognition.

 1. Position Descriptions